You're looking at an unstable version of this specification. Unstable specifications may change at any time without notice.

 The available room versions are:

 - Version 1 - Stable.
-The current version of most rooms.
+The initial room version.

 - Version 2 - Stable.
 Implements State Resolution Version 2.